 With more than thirty years of experience in our community, we’ve had time to learn that the synergy of collective action is more powerful than individual organizational efforts.
-Knowing this, we make a point of partnering with other organizations, agencies, foundations, government and parents to push for the best results possible.
+Knowing this, we make a point of partnering with other organizations, agencies, foundations, government departments, and parents to push for the best results possible.
 Since the challenges we face vary, we seek partnerships that bring uniquely innovative solutions for all kinds of families.
 Our success depends on strong community investment and collaboration from the entire community.

 Although our partnerships vary from program to program and also across time periods, Family Futures partners with various agencies, funders, and initiatives that align with our mission.
 These are some of the partners and initiatives that, together, support families in our community.